Duntryleague passage tomb

-Duntryleague passage tomb, also known as Dermot & Grania's Bed, is a passage grave and National Monument located atop Duntryleague Hill, County Limerick, Ireland.
+Duntryleague passage tomb, also known as "Diarmuid and Gráinne's Bed", is a passage grave and national monument located atop Duntryleague Hill in County Limerick, Ireland.
+There is a very narrow entrance to the chamber with many kerb stones still in place near its entrance.

 Location

 Duntryleague Passage Tomb is located atop Duntryleague Hill, 1.9 km WNW of Galbally, County Limerick.
 The hill overlooks the River Loobagh valley to the north.

 History

 Duntryleague passage tomb was built c.
 3500 BC.

 According to legend, it was the burial place of Ailill Aulom (Oilill Olum), a King of Munster.

 Description

 The covering cairn is missing but most of the capstones are still in place.
 The tomb is aligned north-south.
 It is built in a style suggestive of similar tombs in Brittany.